alexharri/website/posts/clipboard.md

 //=> "e.isTrusted is false"
 ```

-Let's take a look at clipboard events and see whether they allow us to write other data types to the clipboard.
+Let's take a look at clipboard events and see whether they allow us to write arbitrary data types to the clipboard.

 ## The Clipboard Events API